gfmio/awesome-github-template/README.md

 git remote add upstream git@github.com:gfmio/awesome-github-template.git
 ```

-More on that can be found on Github:
+More on that can be found on GitHub:
 [Syncing a fork](https://help.github.com/articles/syncing-a-fork/).

 Or you can just pick and choose the parts you want and ignore the rest.